 workplace focus groups

 In Vermont’s current landscape, where 51% of our population is female, and females represent an untapped potential source of talent for many companies and industries, it is important to evaluate the climate of your workplace for current and future female employees.
 Vermont Works for Women is available to help employers and organizations assess the working environment for women and gender non-conforming individuals in their companies and advise or make recommendations for improvements.
-Through a series of confidential focus groups with female employees, we gather information about how they experience the workspace as women, what is going well, and what could improve.
+Through a confidential focus group with female employees, we gather information about how they experience the workspace as women, what is going well, and what could improve.
 We then provide this feedback with recommendations to the management team.

-workplace affinity groups or employee resource groups (erg)
+employee resource groups (erg)

-800-655-8900 xt.
+800-655-8900 ext.
 104

-800-655-8900 xt.
+800-655-8900 ext.
 503